piepdx/pie-cookbook/drafts/working-draft-tactical.md

 We feel that it is extremely important to have a consistent set of language to describe the concepts and participants in this process.
 Without clear definitions, we run the risk of miscommunication — even when we think that we’re speaking the same language.

 For that reason, we're going to provide you with some definitions of terms that are regularly used throughout the PIE Cookbook.
 Please note that, like all things in this document, we are simply providing this as a reference.
-We would encourage you to create your own set of definitions for your specific needs.
+We would encourage you to create your own set of definitions for your community and for your accelerator's specific needs.

 ### Community
 Community can refer to any group of individuals who hold common goals and are motivated to collaborate to achieve those goals.
 There is no specified size for a community.
 And communities can be nested within other communities — or overlap.
 Therefore, it is always important to test the assumptions and continually re-evaluate the ends toward which the "community" is working.